LambdaTheda/LambdaTheda/README.md

     ^ Check out this Medical Marijuana Machine Learning web app! (see Pinned Repository below!)
       After a user inputs symptoms, etc- the app suggests strains to treat them!

- • I am a multi-media artist and educator
+ • Invented Tayda Schpake "...an evolution of the English language <3" ~Riot Games, Erudis Games (D'c0dr apP to coME!)

  • I can lead 5.8 outdoor Rock Climbing and am an avid Health/Fitness Advocate Foodie

- • 🤔 I’m looking to collaborate on software, hardware, and art projects
+ • 🤔 I’m looking to collaborate on software, hardware, and art projects; I am a multi-media artist and educator

- 💬 Ask me about anything you wish: 📫 thedatech1@gmail.com
+ 💬 Ask me about anything you wish:     -->  📫 thedatech1@gmail.com

 <!--
 **LambdaTheda/LambdaTheda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.